PHOTOTHERAPY WORKSHOPS - GENERAL INFORMATION.

 identities.

-Explanation of routes towards making these feelings visible, and finding
+Explanation of routes towards making these feelings visible, and finding a transformative goal.

 Further working in pairs.